jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 So I can't skip over this.
 In the Baha'i Faith, prayer and meditation is _important_.
-Some Baha'is would say this is indeed _the_ most important, and would regard everything else I'm writing about as extraneous..
+Some Baha'is would say this is indeed _the_ most important, and would regard everything else I'm writing about as extraneous.

 I'm on the other end of the spectrum.
 If given a choice between silent contemplation and an action that would make a difference, I'd choose an action.